Tour of Houston Ship Channel – A Tourist Attaction!

 When the hurricane also called the “Storm of the Century” slammed into this city situated on the Gulf of Mexico on September 8, 1900, about twenty percent of all the residents were instantly killed.
 An estimated 8,000 people were lost that day!

-The genesis of Houston actually becoming a port city was furthered along by this disaster of major proportions.
-But major work still needed to be done to make it become a successfully functioning port city.
+The genesis of Houston becoming a port city was furthered along by this disaster of significant proportions.
+But vital work still needed to be done to make it become a successfully functioning port city.

 From the Allen Brothers to Today

-While some goods were actually shipped via the Buffalo Bayou waterway between Galveston and Houston back in 1836, to have expanded to becoming the major port city that it is today took much time and effort.
+While some goods were shipped via the Buffalo Bayou waterway between Galveston and Houston back in 1836, to have expanded to become the major port city that it is today took much time and effort.

-Some artificial islands have been created from all that continual dredging to keep the waterways functional and has offered shelter to seabirds and other life in the marshlands.
+Some artificial islands have been created from all that continual dredging to keep the waterways functional.
+The islands offer shelter to seabirds and other life in the marshlands.

-To be able to board a boat operated by the Port of Houston Authority and be able to see some of the huge cargo vessels that cross the oceans and end up right here in Houston doing business is a real treat.
+The boat tours are operated by the Port of Houston Authority.
+Getting to see some of the large cargo vessels that cross the oceans is a real treat.

-A running commentary over the public address system while aboard the air-conditioned boat enlightens one as to historic facts and figures.
-Anyone interested in hearing the history of this region and how all of this has come to pass would be enthralled by what they can learn on these tours all the while gazing at ships coming from all points of the globe.
+A running commentary while aboard the air-conditioned boat enlightens one as to historical facts and figures.
+Anyone interested in hearing the history of this region and how all of this has come to pass will learn much on these tours.
+Gazing at ships arriving from all points of the globe is fascinating.

 Dining at the Houston Ship Channel

-If one has extra time and wishes to watch more huge International cargo vessels on this waterway turning around to make their exit into Galveston Bay destined for parts unknown…the large windows of Brady’s Landing (next door to the now torn down Shanghai Red’s) offer an unobstructed view while one can savor a bite of lunch or dinner.
+The large windows of Brady’s Landing (the restaurant next door to the now torn down Shanghai Red’s) offer an unobstructed view while one can savor a bite of lunch or dinner.
 Diners can watch International cargo vessels turning around to head out to sea.

-For people with more time to explore…also found on the Houston Ship Channel is the San Jacinto Monument and the USS Texas Battleship which is berthed at that site.
+Also found on the Houston Ship Channel is the San Jacinto Monument.
+The USS Texas Battleship is also berthed at that site.
 One can tour both icons of Texas history if enough time is allowed.